fierzahaikkal/ResuCraft/README.md

 Contributions to the Resume Builder Application are welcome!
 If you have any suggestions, feature requests, or bug reports, feel free to open an issue or submit a pull request.

-Also if you interest for landing page, please visit [https://github.com/leoMirandaa](Leo Miranda) thank you
+Also if you interest for landing page, please visit [Leo Miranda](https://github.com/leoMirandaa) thank you

 ## License